Making it easier to grow your law firm

 20. I am 65 with no succession plan in place.
 Why won’t an alternative insurer provide a quote for me?

 In this scenario, it is likely that sooner or later the firm will cease to trade if it is not acquired by another firm.
-And a firm that may soon cease to trade is not an attractive proposition for an insurer.
+And a firm that may soon cease to trade is not an attractive proposition for any new insurer.
 For a start, the insurer is likely to end up ‘on the hook’ for six years of run-off cover.
 (See 23)

 Insurers are ideally looking for professionally run firms that have a viable business model and plans for the short, medium and long term.
 Renewing the insurance each year for such firms is relatively straightforward and the risk of claims arising tends to be lower.